 In September 2001 the Planning Board adopted a new Statement of Goals and Objectives, Land Use Plan Element and Conservation Plan Element.
 The new Land Use Plan Element supplanted a Land Use Plan Element that had not been substantially revised since 1979, while the Planning Board had never before adopted a comprehensive Conservation Plan.
-In November 2001 the Planning Board also amended the Housing Plan Element to replace the unsuccessful accessory apartment program with a regional contribution agreement.
+In November 2001 the Planning Board also amended the Housing Plan Element to replace the unsuccessful accessory apartment program with a regional contribution agreement, and in November 2005 adopted a new Housing Plan Element to address what were then the adopted Council on Affordable Housing rules for the Third Round (1999 to 2018, and also considering the period from 1987 to 2018).

-In developing the new Master Plan the Planning Board carefully considered the prior goals and objectives, and found that the existing goals and objectives did not adequately address the Planning Board's vision for the community, nor were the

-Township's land use regulations responsive to the identified goals and objectives.
+In developing the new Master Plan the Planning Board carefully considered the prior goals and objectives, and found that the existing goals and objectives did not adequately address the Planning Board's vision for the community, nor were the Township's land use regulations responsive to the identified goals and objectives.
 Instead of a pattern of open lands, small farms and single-family homes, land development practices in the Township were producing a geometric pattern of subdivision, where all land was consumed in residential lots.
-The expectation of the 1991 Master Plan Review and Update that single-family development in the R-5 Zone would occur at a low density in the range of one unit per 7.7 acres to one unit per 10 acres was not being realized, as subdivision applications maximized the permitted lot yield.